Product review: Traffic Light Food Tracker App

 My 5 criticisms

-On the surface, this app looks as if it’s giving you a good guide to the amounts of nasties in products.
-However its sole focus on these four ‘negative’ ingredients means it misses the wood for the trees.
+On the surface, this App looks as if it’s giving you a good guide to the amounts of nasties in products.
+However its sole focus on the ‘negative’ ingredients means it misses the wood for the trees.

 1. A simplistic set of criteria